-TASBID can collect six types of data from the study, as Figure \ref{fig:OV-1} illustrates.
-The workplace characteristics, the bridge models, the drone model, and job specifications are pre-specified static data that do not change during a study.
+TASBID can collect six types of data from the study, as Fig.\ref{fig:OV-1} illustrates.
+The work site characteristics, the bridge models, the drone model, and job specifications are pre-specified data that do not change during a study.
 The flight data of the drone and the trainee's operation data are the frame-level streaming data that vary in each time of the study.
-Although this paper skips the discussion of biometric sensory data, TASBID has already integrated a screen-based eye tracker and an EEG device to capture trainees' eye and brain activities, respectively.